Climate and Average Weather Year Round in Breckenridge Colorado, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Breckenridge varies throughout the year.

 The wetter season lasts 5.2 months, from April 4 to September 10, with a greater than 22% chance of a given day being a wet day.
-The chance of a wet day peaks at 34% on July 23.
+The month with the most wet days in Breckenridge is July, with an average of 9.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Breckenridge changes throughout the year.

 Rain alone is the most common for 5.9 months, from April 30 to October 28.
-The highest chance of a day with rain alone is 34% on July 23.
+The month with the most days of rain alone in Breckenridge is July, with an average of 9.3 days.

 Snow alone is the most common for 5.7 months, from October 30 to April 22.
-The highest chance of a day with snow alone is 13% on December 29.
+The month with the most days of snow alone in Breckenridge is March, with an average of 3.6 days.

 Mixed snow and rain is the most common for 1.4 weeks, from April 22 to April 30 and from October 28 to October 30.
-The highest chance of a day with mixed snow and rain is 10% on April 29.
+The month with the most days of mixed snow and rain in Breckenridge is April, with an average of 2.6 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Breckenridge experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.1 months, from April 18 to October 21, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 29, with an average total accumulation of 1.5 inches.
+The month with the most rain in Breckenridge is July, with an average rainfall of 1.4 inches.

 The rainless period of the year lasts for 5.9 months, from October 21 to April 18.
-The least rain falls around January 5, with an average total accumulation of 0.0 inches.
+The month with the least rain in Breckenridge is January, with an average rainfall of 0.0 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Breckenridge experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Breckenridge experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 8.4 months, from September 23 to June 3, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around April 16, with an average total liquid-equivalent accumulation of 0.9 inches.
+The snowy period of the year lasts for 8.4 months, from September 23 to June 3, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Breckenridge is April, with an average snowfall of 8.7 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.